esjaypeabee/WhichDoctor/readme.md

 		Base.metadata.create_all(engine)

-5. If you don't have an account already, create a google api account and store the API key in your environment.(see [this blog post](http://andrewtorkbaker.com/using-environment-variables-with-django-settings) for an example)
+5. If you don't have an account already, create a google api account and store the API key in your environment. (see [this blog post](http://andrewtorkbaker.com/using-environment-variables-with-django-settings) for an example)

 6. With your virtual environment activated, run seed.py.
 Since each provider's address must be geocoded using google's geocoder api, and it has a rate limit of 5 calls per second, the script will delay to one call per second.
 As written, the script will take about 40 minutes to run.
 If you have a paid account with google and do not need to worry about a rate limit, you can comment out line 91 in seed.py to make the script run faster.

 7. Next, run calc_avg_std.py to insert each doctor's zscore into the database.

-8. Finally, python app.py and send your browser to http://localhost:5000/  Enjoy!
+8. Finally, run python app.py in your terminal and send your browser to http://localhost:5000/  Enjoy!